waifal/user-card-web-component/README.md

 | `bio`        | Short biography             | Lorem ipsum                             |
 | `btn1-label` | Label for the first button  | View Profile                            |
 | `btn2-label` | Label for the second button | Message                                 |

----

-## License

-MIT License — free to use and modify.